martinj2-dot/CSC493-Capstone/README.md

 ## Acknowledgments

-- If you find code that you are going to use in YourProjectName, include author's name and URL here.
 - Scott Heggen and Brian Ramsay for inspiring a passion for programming.
 - Zach Neill for his knowledge of Spring and Angular web development help.